BALANCED REFINEMENT COPPER (BRC)

 Tchernov Cable developed its own original solder with a melting point of only 180 °C and a balanced silver and copper ratio.

-The presence of a special flux boasts signal integrity and long-term stability, completing the unbeatable soldering consistency.
-The optimal diameter makes termination with any connectors easy and convenient.
+The presence of a special flux boasts signal integrity and the unbeatable soldering consistency.
+The optimal diameter makes termination with any connector type easy and convenient.
 The SFS/AG solder is exclusively manufactured to our specifications in Japan.